softwaremill/sttp/docs/backends/akka.md

-# akka-http backend
+# Akka backend

+This backend is based on [akka-http](http://doc.akka.io/docs/akka-http/current/scala/http/).
 To use, add the following dependency to your project:

 ```
 "com.softwaremill.sttp.client" %% "akka-http-backend" % "2.0.0-RC6"
 ```

-This backend depends on [akka-http](http://doc.akka.io/docs/akka-http/current/scala/http/).
 A fully **asynchronous** backend.
 Sending a request returns a response wrapped in a `Future`.
+There are also [other `Future`-based backends](future.html), which don't depend on Akka.

 Note that you'll also need an explicit dependency on akka-streams, as akka-http doesn't depend on any specific akka-streams version.
 So you'll also need to add, for example:

 ```
-"com.typesafe.akka" %% "akka-stream" % "2.5.27"
+"com.typesafe.akka" %% "akka-stream" % "2.5.28"
 ```

 Next you'll need to add an implicit value: